WeForStudy/type-script-koa/README.md

 3. change the config of database to your own
   > src/config/default .DB

+4. run `tsc -w`

+5. run `cd build`

-4. use a terminal tab to `npm run start`
+6. use a terminal tab to `npm run start`

-5. input the api url in the broswer address
+7. input the api url in the broswer address